Interested in running as an elite athlete?

 Accommodations in Falmouth:

 We will be able to provide housing for selected elite athletes in private homes, but this will be decided on a case-by-case basis with preference given to those who contact us before July 1.
-All athletes who have been promised housing should arrive in Falmouth on Friday, or no later than 6 PM on Saturday in order to be housed.
+All athletes who have been promised housing should arrive in Falmouth on Friday, or no later than 6 PM on Saturday to be housed.
 Please do not bring unexpected guests as we can NOT house spouses, coaches, or friends.